 The goal of this reading group is to provide philosophers with the background to understand formal semantics.
 We will meet weekly on Tuesdays at 11 AM in the Rotman seminar room to discuss Elements of Formal Semantics by Yoad Winter.
 Please contact Chang Liu if you are interested in joining.

 Neurophilosophy Reading Group

 The Neurophilosophy Reading Group is open to anyone interested in the intersection between neuroscience and philosophy.
-The theme for the fall semester is brain networks and connectivity.
-Regular meeting time will be Thursdays 5 – 6:30pm, with meetings approximately every second week in the Rotman seminar room.
+We will be reading Peter Godfrey-Smith’s book, Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness, starting in October.
+Day and time TBA.
 Please contact Catherine Stinson if interested in participating.